-"Operational permit" means a permit that is issued to a permitted-non-residential facility as outlined in 12.05.163 such as, but not limited to, food establishments, mobile home parks, camps and campgrounds, etc for a term of one year and renewed annually upon receipt of a complete application and fee.
+"Operational permit" means a permit that is issued to a non-residential facility as outlined in 12.05.163 for a term of one year and renewed annually upon receipt of a complete application and fee.
 At the time of initial permit application or at the time of permit renewal the department may impose such permit conditions, requirements for system improvements, and compliance schedules as it determines are reasonable and necessary to ensure that the system functions as intended.